28 June, 2022

 - Operate your business outside of the UK while still being registered with Companies House and HMRC;

-- Get access to mail management services;
+- Get access to mail and document management services;

 - Create a positive perception of your company for the public.